-- 1. The making of routine records in the prescribed from and according to set rules of all events with affect the financial state of the organization; and - The summarization from time to time of the information contained in the records, its presentation in a significant form to interested parties and its interpretation as an aid to decision making by these parties.
-First stage is called Book Keeping and the second one is Accounting.
+- 1. The making of routine records in the prescribed from and according to set rules of all events with affect the financial state of the organization; and - 2.
+The summarization from time to time of the information contained in the records, its presentation in a significant form to interested parties and its interpretation as an aid to decision making by these parties.